 East Kazakhstan, Katon-Karagay National Park Tour

-East Kazakhstan, Katon-Karagay National Park Tour Overview: Katon-Karagay National Park is a popular tourist destination in the Eastern Kazakhstan region.
-It is the largest national park in Kazakhstan and offers…
+East Kazakhstan, Katon-Karagay National Park Tour Overview: Katon-Karagay National Park, located in the East Kazakhstan region, is the largest national park in Kazakhstan.
+It offers a unique opportunity to explore…

 Highlights of Kazakhstan in 14-Days

-Highlights of Kazakhstan in 14-Days Overview: This tour is based on visits to two main regions of Kazakhstan and covers the most beautiful sights of Kazakhstan.
-In the first part…
+Highlights of Kazakhstan in 14-Days Overview: Highlights in Kazakhstan: This tour is based on visits to two main regions of Kazakhstan and covers the most beautiful sights of Kazakhstan.
+In…

 Climb Khan Tengri

-Climb Khan Tengri Overview: Khan Tengri is an amazing mountain located in the Tien Shan mountain range.
-It is located on the border of China, Kyrgyzstan and Kazakhstan, east of…
+Climb Khan Tengri Overview: Khan Tengri is a giant mountain in the Tien Shan mountain range.
+It is located on the border of China, Kyrgyzstan and Kazakhstan, east of Lake…

 Best Mangystau Tour in 5 Days

-Best Mangystau Tour in 5 Days Overview: The Mangystau region is located in the southwest of Kazakhstan, bordering the Caspian Sea to the west.
-Mangystau is predominantly desert with some…
+Best Mangystau Tour in 5 Days Overview: Mangystau tour: Mangystau region is located in south west of Kazakhstan, bordering Caspian Sea to the west.
+Mangystau is desert with some semi-desert…

 Tien Shan Trek, Kyrgyzstan 12-Day